convox/circleci-orb/README.md

 ## Description

-The Convox Orb allows CircleCI users to easily deploy their application to AWS ECS, and soon AWS EKS, via Convox, with a single command, as part of their CircleCI workflow.
+The Convox Orb allows CircleCI users to easily deploy their application to AWS ECS and AWS EKS, via Convox, with a single command, as part of their CircleCI workflow.

 __NOTE__: In order to make use of the Convox Orb you must first have a Convox account at the Basic level or above and a CircleCI account.